Q. What should I know about the cello?

 Q. What do you think is the best thing about playing the cello?

-Playing the cello is a tremendous experience and so is making music in general.
-To me it feels like a real privilege and a thrill.
+Playing the cello is a tremendous experience, a real privilege and a thrill and so is making music in general.
 People don’t have to be at a professional level or be super-advanced to enjoy the same thrill, however.
 Playing music is enjoyable at every stage of the game.
-And of course, like all cellists, I just love the sound of the cello.
+And of course, all cellists love the sound of the cello!

 Q. Do students need to be able to read music before they start?